Titanium dioxide in personal care products can be problematic

 The Danish Consumer Council THINK Chemicals updates rating for several cosmetic products

-Due to the new knowledge and assessments of titanium dioxide, The Danish Consumer Council THINK Chemicals updates the assessment of the substance in two types of care products:
+Due to the new knowledge and assessments of titanium dioxide, The Danish Consumer Council THINK Chemicals updates the assessment of the substance in:

 - Care products that you inevitably eat a part of when using: These are, for example, toothpaste, lip balm and lipstick.
 These products get a medium chemical rating, the C-mark.
 This means that there is a concern about ingestion that you as a consumer may want to consider.